chrissxMedia/Designs/README.md

 So you will have to export from GIMP yourself.

 ## Building
-Remove the old build files, then run `make`.
+Remove the old build files and run `make`.
 Then open up all the GIMP files and export them.